digital-land/digital-land.info/application/templates/pages/guidance/specifications/tree-preservation-order.md

 Optional text on how this data was made or produced, or how it can be interpreted.

+### entry-date

+The date the entity was last updated.

+If the entity has never been updated, enter the same date as start-date.

+Write in `YYYY-MM-DD` format.

+Example: `2022-12-20`

 ### start-date

 The date that the tree preservation order came into force, written in `YYYY-MM-DD` format.